eugenivasiliev/LinAlgProcessing2/README.md

 # Linear Algebra with Processing 2.
 Meteorite Strikes

+This README is intended to be seen on github, at https://github.com/eugenivasiliev/LinAlgProcessing2

 ## Description

 The project at hand was done as an assignment for a Linear Algebra class.
 As so, it serves as a demonstration of understanding and expertise with the following concepts: